Kalzu Rekku 32b347f1fd Add API endpoints for resource metadata management (ownership & permissions)

 🚀 Key Features

-- Hierarchical Keys: Support for structured paths (e.g.,
+• Hierarchical Keys: Support for structured paths (e.g., /home/room/closet/socks)

-- Sophisticated Conflict Resolution: Majority vote with oldest-node tie-breaking
+• Sophisticated Conflict Resolution: Oldest-node rule with UUID tie-breaking

-- Zero Dependencies: Single binary with embedded BadgerDB storage
+• Zero External Dependencies: Single binary with embedded BadgerDB storage

 🏗️ Architecture